emiarbol/galaxy_virologist_training/exercises/08_viralrecon.md

 ### Mpileup

-The first step in variant calling is generated a pileup file.
+1. The first step in variant calling is generated a pileup file.
 For that you just have to search for "_mpileup_" in the search bar and select "_samtools mpileup multi-way pileup of variants_".
-Then select the following parameters:
+2. Due to a problem with the last version of mpileup installed in galaxy we need to downgrade to v.2.1.4.
+3. Click on Version box in the grey box
 3. Choose the source for the reference genome > Use a genome from the history.
 4. BAM file(s) > Select the ivar bam file
 5. Using reference genome > Select the reference fasta file.